aniljainbgt/E-Commerce-Amazon-Sales-Data/README.md

 A publically available dataset from Kaggle.
 It contains Amazon sales data for almost 90 days from 31-March-2022 to 29-Jun-2022 in more than 1,20,000 rows.

-This data is available under the CC0: Public Domain license.
+### Acknowledgements
+The data for this project can be found at [data.world](https://data.world/anilsharma87) , thanks to ANil.

 ### Attributes: ###